kossnocorp/paddle-billing/README.md

 From now on, all corresponding entities will have `custom_data` typed.

+> ⚠️ When specifing `Subscription` and `Transaction`, you should make sure they overlap.
+Fields that do not overlap should be optional.
+It's dictated by the web's custom data-assigning to relevant transaction and subscription simultaneously.
+Creating an API or web client with incompatible custom data definitions will result in the client function returning `never`.

 All custom data fields are optional so that you can type only selected entities:

 ```ts